Wetland Methane Emissions, LPJ-EOSIM Model

 Map Out Selected Tiles

-For this study, you are going to compare the CH₄ levels along the coast of Florida.
+For this tutorial, you are going to compare the CH₄ levels along the coast of Florida.
+We will now define an area of interest (AOI) to select a specific area to compute statistics.

 # The Area of Interest (AOI) is set to a region in Florida (USA)